jakpat2/Tuna-Suite/README.md

 ## 🛠️ How to Use

 ### Option A: Using Pulse Desktop
-1. **Download & Install** the latest release of the Pulse Desktop application.
+1. Download the latest release of the Pulse Desktop application from the [Releases page](https://github.com/jakpat2/Pulse/releases).
+2. **Important:** Move the downloaded `.exe` to a folder where you have full write permissions (e.g., your **Documents** or **Desktop** folder).
+Avoid placing it in system-protected folders like `Program Files`.
+3. Launch the application.
+Upon the first launch, Pulse will automatically create a folder named `Pulse` in the same directory as the executable.
-2. Launch Pulse; the internal server will start automatically.
-3. Use the **Pulse Hub** within the app to select your preferred overlays and open them directly.
+4. Once launched, the internal server will start automatically.
+Use the **Pulse Hub** within the app to select your preferred overlays.

 ### Option B: Using the Tuna OBS Plugin
 1. Install the [Tuna OBS Plugin](https://github.com/univrsal/tuna) and ensure it is running on port `1608`.